 The other day I got to sit down with a group of amazing gals that I asked to be on a panel and our favorite sorority AOPi at SHSU to talk about how to navigate friendships as a young adult.

 For me, growing up my mom was the neighborhood nanny.
-I had kids at my house every day and never really had to learn what it was like to be alone.
+I had kids at my house every day and never had to learn what it was like to be alone.
 It’s a big reason why I still have the same best friend from when I was three years old.
 I had the childhood that most people dream of.
 I got to live in the same town my whole life.
 Go to school with the same kids.
 Have the same friends all the way past graduation.
-While that was all amazing it sort of gave me a false reality of what friendships would look like as an adult.
+While that was all amazing it gave me a false reality of what friendships would look like as an adult.

 After my friends left for college and I was still in the same town doing the same things.
-I realized that I lucked out up until then.
-I didn’t realize that having to go out to make friends was something I ever had to do.
+I realized that I lucked out up until then and didn’t realize that having to go out to make friends was something I ever had to do.
 I assumed that everyone I talked to wanted to be my friend because for most of my childhood everyone was friends with everyone.

 Don’t get me wrong, I’m a talker.
-From the outside it always looks like I have a ton of friends but the truth is the amount of people I can truly count on and who truly know me are small.
+From the outside it always looks like I have a ton of friends.
+But the truth is the amount of people I can truly count on and who truly know me are small.
 Being an enneagram 7 I tend to be the life of the party but always take people by surprise when they realize how deep and sappy I actually am.

 With age I learned that I don’t really care to change who I am to fit into a certain group of people but it doesn’t change the fact that every time I still feel the initial pressure to.
 It takes being vulnerable to be your true self around anyone, but especially those who you think will reject you.